2025 Holiday season!

 Frank O. Braynard:

 FOB: Frank Osborn Braynard: I do not think it is possible that there will ever be another man quite like him.
 I was a pen and phone pal with Frank for many years and I have kept every one of his letters.
-I know he was a phenomenally-encouraging mentor to me, as well as certainly many other enthusiasts.
+I know he was a gifted mentor to me, as well as certainly many other enthusiasts.
 Frank was a pivotal player in my being granted permission to visit the SS United States.
 Though I never had the chance to meet him in person, I feel I meet him each time I read one of his books or visit with his daughter Noelle.
 I could never thank him enough for the gift of his time and encouragement.